Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Perhaps I think some of them were even born there.

-Uh and yet the fruits of freedom were not sufficient to dissuade these people from killing themselves and others.
+And yet the fruits of freedom were not sufficient to dissuade these people from killing themselves and others.

 Now, I support our policy in Iraq.

-And it it makes me ask some questions.
+And it makes me ask some questions.

-And I wanted to bounce this off of you because of course you're the expert, not me.
+And I wanted to bounce this off of you because, of course, you're the expert, not me.

 Well, yes, I am.